-- 3.1.1.
-The National Planning Policy Framework highlights that 'the purpose of planning is to help achieve sustainable development'3.
-It states that 'Planning should operate to encourage and not act as an impediment to sustainable growth'4 It requires a positive approach to planning where local authorities find ways to enhance and improve places rather than simply scrutinising proposals.
-The Local Plan provides an opportunity to show that the Council is committed to promoting sustainable development and also show what it considers to be sustainable development, helping developers determine the sustainability of their proposals whilst they are developing them. - 3.1.2.
+3.1.1.
+The National Planning Policy Framework highlights that 'the purpose of planning is to help achieve sustainable development'.
+It states that 'Planning should operate to encourage and not act as an impediment to sustainable growth' It requires a positive approach to planning where local authorities find ways to enhance and improve places rather than simply scrutinising proposals.
+The Local Plan provides an opportunity to show that the Council is committed to promoting sustainable development, helping development and also show what it considers to be sustainable development, helping them.

+3.1.2.
 Paragraph 14 of the NPPF states that: